Jordan269244/final-project/2-linkedlists.md

 No data strucutre is perfect and all have their own disadvantages as well.

-- Linked lists require additional memory because of the connection between each node
+- Linked lists require additional memory because of the connection between each nodes
 - Linked lists can't access random elements.
 In order to reach a specific node, you need to traverse the entire list from the start to finish.